 MapServer is an open source tool for publishing spatial data and interactive mapping applications to the web.
 It allows users to create “geographic image maps”, that is, maps that can direct users to content.
 MapServer uses Web Feature Services (WFS) that will serve out features and attributes to users and WMS (Web Mapping Service), that serves an 'image' of what the symbolized layers (gis datasets) look like on the server based on the extent requested.
-Users can implement python, java, perl, or .net programming languages to work with MapServer.

 The MODIS Land Product Subsets tools provide summaries of selected MODIS Land Products for the community to use for validation of models and remove-sensing products and to characterize field sites.
 Users have several options to select the area of interest.
 The tools deliver spatial subsets of MODIS Land Data Products for small areas (<200 x 200 km) from 2000 to present.
 Output files contain pixel values of MODIS land products in text format and in GeoTIFF format.
-In addition, data visualizations (time series plots and grids showing single composite periods) are available.

 Panoply is a cross-platform application which plots geo-gridded arrays from netCDF, HDF and GRIB datasets.
 It supports the following operations: